integr8ly/integreatly-operator/test-cases/tests/installation/a34-verify-quota-values.md

 oc get rhmi rhoam -n redhat-rhoam-operator -o json | jq -r '.status.toQuota'
 ```

 > The output should be `null`, unless the quota configuration is still in progress.
-Try again in couple of minutes.
+Try again in a couple of minutes.

 2. Get the Quota value from RHMI CR